As The Gigabytes Of Data Come Streaming In!

 AUV Operations and Marine Geologist

-There is a lot to report from the last few days, and I cannot begin to encapsulate it all in a brief entry such as this so I will instead try to provide a few highlights.
-Both the science and student team have hit full stride and each day finds groups within our program exploring numerous outposts around the island of Bonaire.
+There is a lot to report from the last few days, and I cannot begin to encapsulate it all in a brief entry such as this.
+So I will try instead to provide a few highlights.
+Both the science and student teams have hit full stride and each day finds groups within our program exploring numerous outposts around the island of Bonaire.
 The undergraduate students are immersed in their independent study projects and coursework, and yet most find the time and energy to come and assist the science team operations.
-The assistance of the students with the science team is invaluable and having such eager and capable volunteers at hand is a tremendous help.
-The students themselves benefit from the opportunity to actively participate in cutting-edge research and gain unequaled access to technology not available in many other places and certainly not in the concentrations we have at hand here in Bonaire.

 The bathymetric sonar onboard the Gavia AUV provides an incredibly dense map of the reef structure including the overhanging coral on the crest of the reef.